Tuktut Nogait National Park

 Tuktut Nogait National Park (/'tʊktʊt noʊ'ɡaɪt/) is a national park located in the Northwest Territories of Canada that was established in 1998.
 Meaning "young caribou" in Inuvialuktun, the park is home to the calving grounds of the Bluenose-West caribou herd.

-It is also the home to other wildlife species which are muskoxen, grizzly bears, Arctic chars, red foxes, wolverines, Arctic ground squirrels, collared lemmings, and Arctic wolves.
+It is also the home to other wildlife species which are muskoxen, grizzly bears, Arctic chars, red foxes, wolverines, Arctic ground squirrels, collared lemmings, and Mackenzie River wolves.
 Tuktut Nogait is a major breeding and nesting ground for a wide variety of migratory birds.
 Raptors such as peregrine falcons, rough-legged hawks, gyr falcons and golden eagles nest along the steep walls of river canyons.

 The Dolphin-Union Caribou herd which normally occupies Victoria Island and winters in the Bathurst area of Nunavut, sometimes migrates as far as Tuktut Nogait National Park following the shoreline in search of windswept areas where the snow cover is cleared making it easier for them to graze.

 The park encompasses over 18,000 km2 and is located 170 km north of the Arctic Circle in the northeast corner of mainland Northwest Territories.

 The main rivers that run through the park are the Hornaday River, Brock River and Roscoe River.

 Humans have occupied Tuktut Nogait since AD 1000 and recent surveys have identified over 400 archaeological sites in the park, including remnants of campsites, food caches, graves, and kayak rests.
 The oldest known archaeological sites are most likely Thule or Copper Inuit ranging from AD 1200 to 1500.